MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 |Sales Assistance  |Carry less inventory and close large ticket sales faster by using mixed reality to showcase any configuration or customization to your customer. |
 |Contextual Data Overlays  |Make pertinent and real-time data available when and where it is needed, enabling your employees to make better, faster, more informed decisions. |

 Your first task will be to determine which of the [Common Deployment Scenarios](hololens-requirements.md) fit your organization's requirements.
-If you're planning a [Remote Assist](hololens2-cloud-connected-overview.md), [Dynamics 365](hololens2-corp-connected-overview.md), or a [restricted offline](hololens-common-scenarios-offline-secure.md) installation, you can use the existing Deployment Guides.
+If you're planning a [Remote Assist](hololens2-cloud-connected-overview.md), [Dynamics 365](hololens2-corp-connected-overview.md), or [restricted offline](hololens-common-scenarios-offline-secure.md) installation, you can use the existing Deployment Guides.

-If your use case requires an alternate approach, you can use other tools and processes to [configure your commercial infrastructure for HoloLens] (hololens-commercial-infrastructure.md).
+If your use case requires an alternate approach, you will have to use Microsoft tools and processes to [configure your commercial infrastructure for HoloLens](hololens-commercial-infrastructure.md).
 HoloLens is a Windows device, so you'll want to become familiar with mobile device management, Azure Active Directory, and Windows Device Configuration Manager.
+You'll learn about using [Modern Mobile Device Management](hololens-enroll-mdm.md) to manage your HoloLens devices and apps using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) and [Endpoint Manager](hololens-mdm-configure.md) .

 HoloLens deployments need wireless network availability and access to Microsoft services, so you'll have to learn [how to connect HoloLens to a network](hololens-network.md).
 Throughout the process, you'll be using Microsoft tools like Intune, Autopilot, and Endpoint Manager to get your network set up.

-Finally, you'll learn about using [Modern Mobile Device Management](hololens-enroll-mdm.md) to manage your HoloLens devices and apps using [Microsoft Intune](/mem/intune/fundamentals/what-is-intune) and [Endpoint Manager](hololens-mdm-configure.md) .

 ![Step 3.](images/3green.png)

 ## Configure your network, users, and devices

+### Network

 After you've confirmed your use case, you'll need to plan your network infrastructure and [review the network requirements ](hololens-network.md) for the HoloLens devices and applications.
 Inspect your physical location to determine if your corporate WiFi network and its security components will work for a HoloLens deployment, and consider [preparing certificates and network profiles to meet company requirements](hololens-certificates-network.md).

+### Identity

 [Microsoft Azure Active Directory](/azure/active-directory/fundamentals/active-directory-whatis) provides the basic framework for user groups, identities, and logins.
 Within that framework, you'll learn to create your users' identities, authenticate them, and manage their access so they can login easily and connect to their work resources.

+### Devices

 Once your organization is set up with Azure AD, you can [register your HoloLens devices with Windows Autopilot](hololens2-autopilot-registration-support.md) and set them up to [enroll automatically into Mobile Device Management](hololens-enroll-mdm.md#auto-enrollment-in-mdm).
 You can also use Autopilot to [validate their enrollment](hololens2-corp-connected-deploy.md#enrollment-validation) and [certificates](hololens2-corp-connected-deploy.md#wi-fi-certificate-validation).